crowdsourcing-class/crowdsourcing-class.github.io/final-project-part5.md

 * Did your project require a substantial technical component?
 Did it require substantial software engineering?
 Did you need to learn a new language or API?
 * If project required a substantial technical component, describe the largest technical challenge you faced.
 * How did you overcome this challenge?
 What new tools or skills were required?
 Feel free to nerd out a bit, to help us understand the amount of work that was required.
 * Do you have any screen shots or flow diagrams to illustrate the technical component you described?
-If so, include a link to a PNG file of the graph here.
+If so, include the graph here.

 #### Other info (optional)
 * Is there anything else you'd like to say about your project?